krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

     - It works natively with S3, which means you can transparently access your S3 objects as files.
     - S3 objects are presented as files in the file system, and you can write your results back to S3.
     - It also provides a POSIX compliant file system interface.
+- accessible from ec2, ecs, eks or from on premises
+- supports NFS (Linux), SMB (Windows), NetApp etc. It supports file systems:
+  - FSx for NetApp ONTAP: prioprietary OS to manage storage, snapshots, clones, deduplication, compression
+  - FSx for OpenZFS: open source on top of Linux, solves data corruption issues, storage pool, snapshot, cloning, transactions, RAID-Z, deduplication, compression, tiered
+  - FSx for Windows file server: managed service, scalable, needs Active Directory (authentication service for windows)
+  - FSx for Luster (linux cluster): HPC (__high-performance__) = throughput 1000GB/s which is 100 times better then any other, cluster, open source, integrated with S3, only Linux, single AZ

 Replication:
 - FSx __automatically replicates data__ within the __same AZ__